Deleting Rows With Merge

 Specify the DELETE where_clause to clean up data in a table while populating or updating it.
 The only rows affected by this clause are those rows in the destination table that are updated by the merge operation.

 So, clearly not a bug.
-The second sentence can be visualized as Venn diagram:
+The second sentence can be visualized as a Venn diagram:

 Venn diagram of deletes in a merge statement